 The Third Pole, which encompasses the Tibetan Plateau and its surrounding mountain ranges, is the third largest reservoir of ice and snow after the North and South poles.

 Its 100,000 km2 of glaciers supply freshwater to thousands of lakes and rivers, sustaining the lives of over 2 billion people.
 The region is also home to some of Earth’s most biodiverse ecosystems.
 However, it is changing rapidly due to climate change caused by human activity.

-In an attempt to raise awareness of this change, the has recently published of the Third Pole environment in cooperation with the UNEP-International Ecosystem Management Partnership, the (TPE), and the Pan-Third Pole Environment.
+In an attempt to raise awareness of this change, the United Nations Environment Programme (UNEP) has recently published a scientific assessment of the Third Pole environment in cooperation with the UNEP-International Ecosystem Management Partnership, the Third Pole Environment (TPE), and the Pan-Third Pole Environment.